serokell/blog-posts/Alex and Happy Part 2/article.md

 With it, we now have 12 shift/reduce conflicts.

 You could observe that the left-hand side of an operator is always an `atom` and change it accordingly, but this will be no good.
-Even though it would remove all of the shift/reduce conflicts, it would also have the side-effect that **the tree would always be right-balanced**.
+Even though it would remove all of the shift/reduce conflicts, it would also have the side-effect that **the tree would always be right-biased**.
 You could live with it and properly balance the tree afterward (see the "rotation" method for `Dynamic infix operators with Alex and Happy` at the end of the article on how to do it).
 Still, in this case, it's possible to resolve this only by tweaking the grammar, so let's do it.

 The reason we need to keep `exp operator exp` and not `atom operator exp` is because the first alternative can have ambiguities, such as parsing `1 + 2 + 3` as either `(1 + 2) + 3` or `1 + (2 + 3)`.
 The `%left`, `%nonassoc`, and `%right` directives will properly reduce, error, or shift based on the conflicts.
-The second alternative would have no ambiguities and always build a right-balanced tree with a chain of `atom operator (atom operator atom)`, similar to function application.
+The second alternative would have no ambiguities and always build a right-biased tree with a chain of `atom operator (atom operator atom)`, similar to function application.

 Looking into `Parser.info` now, we see: